-The Sikorksy helicopter program, the Boeing C-17 wing structure assembly program and the Boeing 777 program comprise the Aerostructures Division's major programs.
-During the first quarter of 2007, the division continued to make significant progress on its multi-year contract with Sikorsky.
+The Sikorksy helicopter program, the Boeing C-17 wing structure assembly program and the Boeing 777 program comprise the Aerostructures segment's major programs.
+During the first quarter of 2007, the segment continued to make significant progress on its multi-year contract with Sikorsky.
 This program includes installation of all wiring harnesses, hydraulic assemblies, control pedals and sticks, seat tracks, pneumatic lines, and the composite structure that holds the windscreen for several models of cockpit for the BLACK HAWK helicopter.
 The original program includes fabrication of approximately 350 units and has a total value of approximately \$100.0 million or more depending upon which models are ultimately ordered.
 Through 2006, orders for 110 cockpits were placed by Sikorsky, which management estimates will be fully delivered by mid-2007.
-In February 2007, the division received a follow on order for an additional 176 cockpits consisting of various models.
+In February 2007, the segment received a follow on order for an additional 176 cockpits consisting of various models.
 Management anticipates that deliveries on this most recent order will continue through 2008.
 A total of 92 cockpits have been delivered under this contract from inception through March 30, 2007.
 This program could lead to follow on work for the manufacturing of additional cockpits beyond the originally estimated 350 units as well as other work for this customer.

 During the first quarter of 2007, work continued on the production of structural wing subassemblies for the Boeing C-17.
 The program was originally scheduled to conclude in mid-2007 with the completion of the 180th aircraft.
-Subsequently, Boeing informed the division that the program will continue for a minimum of 22 additional shipsets, extending deliveries through the end of 2008.
+Subsequently, Boeing informed the company that the program will continue for a minimum of 22 additional shipsets, extending deliveries through the end of 2008.
 This long-term program has been an important element in helping to maintain a sufficient business base at the Jacksonville facility.

-The division continued to work toward improving operational efficiencies through process improvement and lean initiatives at both our Jacksonville facility and our Plastic Fabricating Company (PlasticFab) facility in Wichita.
+The segment continued to work toward improving operational efficiencies through process improvement and lean initiatives at both our Jacksonville facility and our Plastic Fabricating Company (PlasticFab) facility in Wichita.
 PlasticFab worked at ramping up the programs that it was awarded during 2006.
 These include a \$15.0 million multi-year contract for production of the composite flight deck floor for the Boeing 787 Dreamliner by Spirit AeroSystems, a \$20.5 million multi-year contract for the manufacture of metal and composite bonded panels for the same aircraft by Shenyang Aircraft Corporation and a \$6.7 million contract from Sikorsky to manufacture and assemble composite tail rotor pylons for its Canadian MH-92 helicopters.
 Management expects that this ramp up process will continue throughout 2007 and into 2008.
 We continue to work with our customers to ensure that these new contracts are brought on line effectively in order to meet scheduling requirements and customer expectations.

-FUZING DIVISION
+FUZING SEGMENT

 In millions For the three months ended

-Ν March 30, 2007 March 31, 2006 5
+Ma March 30, 2007 March 3

 Net sales \$ 18.5 \$ 19.0

-% change (2.8)%) 30.4%
+% change (2.8)% 30.4%

+Operating income \$ 2.5 \$ 2.9

+% of net sales 13.7% 15.5%

+% change (14.0)% 571.6%

-Net sales for first quarter of 2007 for the Fuzing Division decreased \$0.5 million as compared to the first quarter of 2006.
+Net sales for first quarter of 2007 for the Fuzing segment decreased \$0.5 million as compared to the first quarter of 2006.
 The slight decrease in sales was primarily due to lower sales volume at the Dayron, Orlando facility.